 Complementary treatments for GERD aim to answer that question thoughtfully and safely.
 They are not about replacing gastroenterology care or abandoning evidence-based medicine.
 Instead, they focus on supporting digestion, reducing reflux triggers, and addressing lifestyle, stress, and functional patterns that medication alone may not resolve.

 This guide explores those complementary treatments clearly and practically.
-It explains what works, why it works, and how to integrate these approaches responsibly alongside medical care.
+It explains what the research shows, why certain approaches work, and how to integrate them responsibly alongside medical care.

 Understanding the GERD Problem More Fully